ranjithkumarravikumar52/Java-sandbox/README.md

 * Using filters to examine all your tests
 * When testing a value against true or false, use assertTrue or assertFalse
 * `@Before`
-    * runs before every tests
+    * runs before every test method
+* `@After`
+  * runs after every test method
 * `@BeforeClass`
-    * runs only once before any tests
+    * runs only once before any test method
 * `@AfterClass`
-    * runs only once after every tests
+    * runs only once after every test method
 * Writing Tests for methods which throws exception
     * In the annotation include, `(excpeted = typeofexception.class)`
     * Or can also use try-catch block